 Water Cooled – These are graphics cards that cooled down by a liquid or water cooling solution.
 A water cooling solution consists of liquid, radiator, fan and a pump.

-Low Profile – These are slim graphics cards having lesser width and can fit in low profile or slim cases.
-They are also known as half height graphics cards.
+Low Profile – These are slim graphics cards having lesser width and can fit in a low profile or slim cases.
+They are also known as half-height graphics cards.

-RGB LED – Red Green Blue LEDs in graphics card.
+RGB LED – Red Green Blue LEDs in the graphics card.